arduino/docs-content/content/hardware/02.hero/boards/uno-r4-wifi/tutorials/vrtc-off/vrtc-off.md

 The Arduino UNO R4 WiFi features 2 pins that have not been seen before on UNO boards, the VRTC pin and the OFF pin.

-They are used to control some of the boards functions electrically.
+They are used to control some of the boards electrical functions.
 The VRTC pin can be used to keep the onboard RTC (Real Time Clock) running even when the boards main power supply is turned off, and the OFF pin is used to turn off the board by cutting off the power.

 ## Goals